 - 1/2 cup vegetable oil

 - Submerge the wooden skewers in water and soak for at least 30 minutes.

 - Mix together the garlic, ginger, soy sauce, brown sugar, and oil until combined.

 - Coat the meat with the marinade, reserving a portion for serving.

 - Let the meat marinade anywhere from 30 minutes to several hours.

 - Thread the pieces of meat onto double skewers, leaving a little space in between each piece.

 - Preheat the grill or a grill pan to medium-high heat.

 - Place the beef kebabs on the grill.
 Cook 2-3 minutes and turn.
 Repeat for each side, cooking a total of 10-12 minutes or until your desired temperature.

-- Let rest for a few minutes then serve with remaining marinade.
+- Let rest for a few minutes, then serve with the remaining marinade.